 That needs to change, of course; however, that’s a whole other topic.
 And this article is already quite long!

-How to help these kids now
+How to help patients now

 In the meantime, here’s some immediate assistance: a free cheat sheet for you that summarizes various misdiagnoses (and why they occur).